 A surprisingly common condition

-Left untreated, epileptic seizures have been shown to lead to faster cognitive decline.
-According to O'Dwyer's colleague and epilepsy center Director Michael Smith, MD, "Uncontrolled seizures are a treatable cause of dementia."
+And left untreated, epileptic seizures have been shown to lead to faster cognitive decline.
+According to O'Dwyer's colleague, Epilepsy Center Director Michael Smith, MD, "Uncontrolled seizures are a treatable cause of dementia."

 That's why it’s essential to be able to recognize when an older adult is suffering seizures.
 "If we can diagnose and treat the epilepsy earlier, we may be able to slow down the cognitive decline," O'Dwyer says.
 Seizures can also pose a safety risk (e.g., falls, driving accidents) and contribute to mood disorders such as anxiety and depression, and treatment can improve both mood and quality of life.

 Here, O’Dwyer reveals five signs an older adult may be having a seizure:

 1. Repetitive lip smacking, hand movements or jerking

 "One of my patients would pick at the left side of her collar repeatedly.
 It could be the person is fidgeting with a collar or buttons, fumbling with their hands, making kneading movements or rubbing their fingers together," O'Dwyer explains.
 "We call these automatisms, because they look like automatic, natural movements."